 As applied to any use (including any accessory use), building (including any accessory structure), structure or property, a change in use or occupancy or a physical change to such building, structure or property, including any rearrangement of the structural parts of a building or in the exit facilities thereof or an enlargement thereof, whether by extending on a side or by increasing in height or moving from one location to another.
 Alteration does not include normal maintenance and repair.
 Alterations may or may not require approval by the Planning Board, but property owners should check with the Building Inspector before preparing project plans or commencing any development.
-Alterations include, but are not limited to, the following: changes in use or occupancy at a property or in a building, changes to the exterior of a building, changes to the interior of a building or structure dedicated to a particular use, changes to other structures on a property, or the development of new structures or uses on a property and changes to exterior improvements.
+Alterations include, but are not limited to, the following: changes in use or occupancy at a property or in a building, changes to the exterior of a building, changes to the interior of a building, increases or decreases in floor area of a building or structure or the floor area of a building or structure dedicated to a particular use, changes to other structures on a property, or the development of new structures or uses on a property and changes to exterior improvements.
 The term "alter" in its various modes and tenses and its participle form refers to the making of an "alteration".
 As used in this Chapter, "remodel" is synonymous with this definition.